 Even on a modest PC, the right horror game can make your palms sweat — here are the ones that haunt you long after you shut them down.
-This guide ranks horror games that run smoothly on low-end PCs or laptops without sacrificing tension or atmosphere.
-We evaluated each pick using five criteria: low-end compatibility, horror experience quality, replay value, engagement/fun, and accessibility/onboarding.
+I tested each of these on low-end hardware personally, and this list cuts through the noise: these are horror games that genuinely run on integrated graphics without losing their atmosphere.

 This article is part of our guide on the Best Low-End PC Games